manticoresoftware/manticoresearch-net/docs/IndexApi.md

 <a id="partialreplace"></a>
 # **PartialReplace**
-> UpdateResponse PartialReplace (string index, decimal id, ReplaceDocumentRequest replaceDocumentRequest)
+> UpdateResponse PartialReplace (string index, long id, ReplaceDocumentRequest replaceDocumentRequest)

 Partially replaces a document in an index